-- 1. State and federal funding programs shall be applied for and utilized whenever possible, to help finance highway and bridge, transit, rail, enhancements and other transportation improvements in the Town of Clinton. - 2.
-A uniform crash data analysis system shall be established and implemented, that involves emergency and/or police and sheriff personnel using GPS (Global Positioning System) units to record the exact location of accident occurrences so data can be geocoded using a GIS (Geographic Information System). - 3.
-The Town may seek and support the installation of a flashing light warning of the stop sign at the intersection of Highways 67 and 140, to make the intersection safer. - 4.
-Rezonings and land divisions in the Town may be approved in appropriate locations adjacent to municipalities and existing developed areas, in efficient development patterns (such as Traditional Neighborhood Design) so as to best utilize existing transportation networks without contributing to sprawl or traffic congestion, while ensuring that new road networks do not interfere with environmentally significant areas. - 5.
-Snowmobile routes may continue to be properly designated and maintained. - 6.
-New bicycle facilities shall be current AASHTO standards as set forth in their "Guide for the Development of Bicycle Facilities", as required when state or federal funds are utilized. - 7.
-Signage for bicycle facilities shall utilize guidelines set forth in the Manual for Uniform Traffic Control Devices. - 8.
-The use of Neighborhood Electric Vehicles (NEVs) in the Town may be regulated as appropriate to ensure safety of all citizens, while recognizing the benefit of low-emission, low-fuel consumption vehicles. - 9.
-Bicycle and pedestrian routes may be incorporated into new development areas, with encouraged use of wide sidewalks to accommodate both bicycle and pedestrian traffic. - 10.
-Advertising and outreach may be utilized to generate increased awareness of the transit services offered by the Rock County Council on Aging. - 11.
-The Wisconsin Information System for Local Roads database shall continue to be updated and utilized by the Town.
+State and federal funding programs shall be applied for and utilized whenever possible, to help finance highway and bridge, transit, rail, enhancements and other transportation improvements in the Town of Turtle.

+- A uniform crash data analysis system shall be established and implemented, that involves emergency and/or police and sheriff personnel using GPS (Global Positioning System) units to record the exact location of accident occurrences so data can be geocoded using a GIS (Geographic Information System). - 3) Rezonings and land divisions in the Town shall be approved in appropriate locations adjacent to municipalities and existing developed areas, in efficient development patterns (such as Traditional Neighborhood Design) so as to best utilize existing transportation networks without contributing to sprawl or traffic congestion, while ensuring that new road networks do not interfere with environmentally significant areas. - 4) The feasibility and opportunity to regulate roadside plantings in Rock County, both for beautification and during construction, shall be explored, to promote the use of native plant materials. - 5) The need for a land use plan for the Beloit Airport shall be examined, and a plan shall be conducted if feasible, to ensure safe clearances and convenience for a growing number of airport users. - 6) Snowmobile routes shall continue to be properly designated and maintained. - 7) The feasibility of the installation of canoe and/or kayak launch(es) in the Town of Turtle shall be explored, particularly at the Town-owned access easement on Creek Rd., and if appropriate, shall be supported. - 8) New bicycle facilities shall be current AASHTO standards as set forth in their "Guide for the Development of Bicycle Facilities", as required when state or federal funds are utilized. - 9) Signage for bicycle facilities shall utilize guidelines set forth in the Manual for Uniform Traffic Control Devices. - 10) The Town shall require that large group bicycle rides, for charity and likewise, obtain a permit from the Town before utilizing Town roads for their routes. - 11) The use of Neighborhood Electric Vehicles (NEVs) in the Town shall be regulated as appropriate to ensure safety of all citizens, while recognizing the benefit of low-emission, low-fuel consumption vehicles. - 12) Bicycle and pedestrian routes shall be incorporated into new development areas, with encouraged use of wide sidewalks to accommodate both bicycle and pedestrian traffic. - 13) Shoulder improvements shall be made to County roads during resurfacing projects, to accommodate bicycles along mapped bicycle routes, where appropriate.

+- 14) Advertising and outreach shall be utilized to generate increased awareness of the transit services offered by the Rock County Council on Aging. - 15) The Wisconsin Information System for Local Roads database shall continue to be updated and utilized by the Town.